 - As a result of the early halt, at least half the total harvest from the control soil was still green (chutney-making time…)

 - As you can see from the pics above, whilst the peat-free tomatoes were by no means blemish-free, the peat-based fruits showed much more variability in terms of shape, size, discolouration and other blemishes, including the aforementioned blossom end rot and a few instances of skin-splitting, which again tends to be caused by uneven irrigation.
-So in terms of general fruit quality, the peat-free
+So in terms of general fruit quality, the peat-free fruits were more consistent.

 - In terms of overall harvest weight, the winners were the soil control plants, followed by the peat-free plants, with the peat-based plants noticeably lagging.
 However, the blight-damage to the fruit of the soil control plants, and the subsequent need to harvest early, meant they fell back to second place in terms of the edible quantity of fruit harvested and to third place, behind the peat-based plants, in terms of quality.